Menu Close

 Integrated Wellness

-Services such as massage therapy, yoga, and access to an on-site gym support holistic healing during nicotine cessation.
-These wellness practices reduce stress, anxiety, and physical tension that often accompany withdrawal and addiction recovery.
-They also boost mood, increase endorphins, and improve sleep quality, which aids in detox.
+Services such as massage therapy, yoga, and access to an on-site gym support holistic healing during nicotine cessation and substance use recovery.
+These help reduce stress, anxiety, and physical tension that often accompany withdrawal and addiction recovery.

 Stories of Hope and Recovery